- 3 medium quinces

 Scatter over and beat in remaining 2 tablespoons castor sugar.

-Bake at 180°C for approximately 12-15 minutes until risen and lightly coloured.
+Bake at 180°C for approximately 12 to 15 minutes until risen and lightly coloured.

 Dust with icing sugar and serve immediately accompanied by prepared quince cream.